 We tested the effects of local ground temperature, site, and interaction effects between site and temperature on relative Hsp gene expression fold change with a linear regression stepwise analysis using backwards selection.
 To control for RNA quality, RIN values were added as a covariate.
 Hsp relative gene expression values were log transformed to meet assumptions of normality.
+For graphing, did we plot log10 expression?

 Results